gloveboxes/doc-intelligence-docs/docs/40-create-project.md

 # Create a project

-The Document Intelligence Studio provides and orchestrates all the API calls required to complete your dataset and train your model.
+The Document Intelligence Studio provides and orchestrates all the API calls needed to complete your dataset and train your model.

 1. Start by navigating to [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio).